 This will only calculate shipping on items that are currently in your cart

-Akadama is a form of volcanic pumice mined exclusively in Japan and is popular for growing Bonsai and other plants.
+Akadama is a form of volcanic pumice mined exclusively in Japan and is popular for growing Bonsai, Cacti, Succulents and other plants.
 Lightweight for easier pot handling.
 Drains perfectly if prepared correctly.
 Allows air to be drawn into the mix when watered.
-Maintains near-perfect moisture retention for plant health.
-Granular in character to aid root development.
+Maintains near-perfect moisture retention.

 Pumice is a light siliceous vesicular volcanic rock that is suitable for use in horticulture and hydroponics.
 Pumice is a popular growing medium for Cacti, Succulents, Orchids, Bonsai and many others.
 Its porosity provides air spaces that maintain aerobic conditions around the roots while water is contained within the pores.